 Accredited Spill Contractors mean Consistent Standards

-The UK Spill Contractors Accreditation Scheme is voluntary and exists to maintain consistent standards of oil spill clean up in the UK.
+The Accreditation Scheme is voluntary and exists to maintain consistent standards of oil spill clean up.
 The standards for Accreditation in the Scheme are supported by the United Kingdom Maritime & Coastguard Agency and the United Kingdom Environmental Agencies (the Agencies) and provides a guide to consumers, industrial or commercial organisations of good practice.

-The Scheme is supervised by a Steering Group, chaired by the Agencies, that represents both Agencies, Contractors and related interest groups, which meets at least annually.
-The Scheme is managed at arms length by UKSpill, the spill industry trade association, through its Executive Director as Scheme Manager, who reports to the Steering Group on the Scheme, and with the approval of the Agencies, appoints Independent Scheme Assessors to inspect, assess and award accreditation for all contractors/organisations listed on this website.
+The Scheme is supervised by a Steering Group, that represents both Agencies, Contractors and related interest groups, which meets at least annually.
+The Scheme is managed by a Scheme Manager, who reports to the Steering Group on the Scheme, and with the approval of the Agencies, appoints Independent Scheme Assessors to inspect, assess and award accreditation for all contractors/organisations listed on this website.

 Find an Accredited Spill Contractor in your area.